 In South Korea, pro-nuclear President Yoon Suk-yeol has pledged to reignite the country's nuclear industry.
+Currently, 25 reactors provide about one-third of South Korea's electricity.

 Industry analysts and officials have made it clear that SMR technology will be core to this revamp, something that is unsurprising given Korea's track record of producing quality technology for nuclear plants.
 Among these companies is Doosan Heavy Industries, who are likely to pioneer Korean SMR production given their current involvement with numerous SMR design firms.
+South Korea is currently involved in building the UAE's first nuclear power plant under \$20bn contract.